Green School Works Grants

 Massachusetts’ approximately 1,800 public school buildings are responsible for about 880,000 metric tons of carbon every year.
 Electrifying and decarbonizing these buildings represents a significant opportunity for the state to reach its goal of net zero emissions by 2050.
 However, with the increased costs of construction and competing capital needs, districts need additional resources for the installation and upgrades of clean energy infrastructure.

-About Green School Works Implementation Grants
+About Green School Works Grants

 Closed